Baden Baden-Powell

-Baden Fletcher Smyth Baden-Powell, (22 May 1860 – 3 October 1937) was a military aviation pioneer, and President of the Royal Aeronautical Society from 1900 to 1907.
+Baden Fletcher Smyth Baden-Powell (22 May 1860 – 3 October 1937) was a British military aviation pioneer, and President of the Royal Aeronautical Society from 1900 to 1907.

 Family

 Baden was the youngest child of the Rev. Prof. Baden Powell, and the youngest brother of Warington Baden-Powell, George Baden-Powell, Frank Baden-Powell, Robert Baden-Powell and Agnes Baden-Powell.

 His mother, Henrietta Grace nee Smyth, was a daughter of Admiral William Henry Smyth, and was the third wife of Rev. Prof. Baden Powell (the previous two having died).
 She was a gifted musician and artist, but when her husband died she was left with eight small children - Baden only three weeks old - and four older step-children, so she had to be "tough".
 Baden did not marry - his mother was quite brutal in trying to keep her children and herself as a family.
 Baden was god-father to, among others, his brother's daughter Betty Clay nee Baden-Powell.